SimonMaracine/cppblowfish/README.md

 Check the header files for _some_ documentation.

-To easily use this library, just include this repository as a submodule (or better fork the repository beforehand and use the forked version):
+To use this library easily, just include this repository as a submodule (or better fork the repository beforehand and use the forked version):

 `git submodule add https://github.com/SimonMaracine/cppblowfish.git <path/to/submodule/folder>`